Resistors, Johnson-Nyquist, nV/√Hz

 In good conductors, this stochastic process doesn’t result in noteworthy voltage fluctuations because the resulting electrostatic fields are equalized nearly instantly and can’t build up over time.
 In resistive materials, on the other hand, the equalization is hindered.
 This means we can observe a degree of inherent voltage noise; the amount of this noise grows in relation to resistance and to temperature.

-In most cases, the magnitude of the effect is too small too matter; the voltages are barely measurable with standard lab instruments and are usually eclipsed by other sources of interference, such as power supply ripple.
+In most cases, the magnitude of the effect is too small too matter; the voltages are barely measurable with standard lab instruments and are usually eclipsed by other sources of interference, such as radio transmissions and power supply ripple.
 That said, in precision amplifiers designed to work with faint signals, large resistances placed in the signal path can severely compromise circuit performance.
 Resistor noise is an issue in radio receivers, microphone amplifiers, and more.

 Modeling independent noise sources

 The peak value seems more promising, but the folly of this approach is evident if we consider a larger number signals (or of possible voltage levels).
-For example, if we have ten “binary” signals summed together, the number of rows in the table would grow to 1024 — yet, the peak values would appear only in the two outlying rows, corresponding to the component signals being all negative or all positive.
-As we get away from discrete-value models and move toward continuous phenomena in the real world, the probability of hitting the theoretical peak becomes vanishingly low and the value becomes meaningless.
+For example, if we have ten of our two-value signals summed together, the number of rows in the table would grow to 1024 — yet, the peak values would appear only in the two outlying rows, when all the component signals being all negative or all positive.

 RMS to the rescue

-That said, RMS has three useful properties: the value is non-zero for symmetrical waveforms; the parameter it represents — power — is broadly applicable and plays nicely with other equations in physics; and the way we calculate RMS voltages has a serendipitous similarity to standard deviation in statistics, which describes the probability that a measurement of a random process would fall within some distance of the arithmetic mean.
+On the surface of it, it’s not well-suited for measuring voltage noise, because in most applications, we aren’t interested in the actual power delivered by the noise; instead, we want to know the amount of distortion superimposed on top of a voltage signal we care about.
+That said, RMS has three useful properties: the value is non-zero for symmetrical waveforms; the parameter it corresponds to — power — is broadly applicable and plays nicely with other equations in physics; and the way we calculate RMS voltages has a serendipitous similarity to standard deviation in statistics.
+We’ll circle back to that last part soon.

-For the initial four-combination scenario outlined above, regardless of the order the summed values might appear in the waveform, the RMS will be:
+Again, for the two-signal scenario outlined above, regardless of the order the summed values might appear in the waveform, the RMS voltage will be √2 · a.
+We can also try this for a three-signal scenario:

 In this case, the RMS value works out to √3 times a: